V-Sekai-fire/aria-character-core/decisions/166-arc-prize-2025-abstract-reasoning-challenge-solution.md

 #### Success Criteria (Measurable)

-- [ ] Achieves 30%+ accuracy on public ARC dataset
+- [ ] May achieve 20-30% accuracy on public ARC dataset
 - [ ] Runs reliably in offline competition environment
 - [ ] Meets all competition timing and resource constraints
 - [ ] Passes comprehensive validation and stress testing